pathakdhruv/GalDynPsrFreq/GalDynPsrFreq/README.txt

-# 10) Calculate the excess terms in the frequency second derivative
+# 10) Calculate the excess terms in the second derivative of the frequency

 For dynamical contributions in the second derivative of the frequency, we use the following modules from GalDynPsrFreq.